-The reforms from 6 April 2020 will place the burden for assessing whether IR35 applies onto the end user of a worker’s services, for all payments by medium and large businesses.
+The reforms from 6 April 2021 place the burden for assessing whether IR35 applies onto the end user of a worker’s services, for all payments by medium and large businesses.

-This change will significantly impact the real estate and construction sector, where the use of arrangements potentially caught by IR35 is common, and it has the added complexity of dealing with the interaction with the Construction Industry Scheme (CIS).
+This change will significantly impact the real estate and construction sector, where the use of arrangements potentially caught by IR35 is common.
+It has the added complexity of dealing with the interaction with the Construction Industry Scheme (CIS).